inseven/build-documentation/README.md

 GitHub Actions runners are expected to define a number of environment variables:

-- `IOS_XCODE_PATH` -- path to the Xcode install to be used for iOS builds
+- `IOS_XCODE_PATH`—path to the Xcode install to be used for iOS builds
-- `MACOS_XCODE_PATH` -- path to the Xcode install to be used for macOS builds
+- `MACOS_XCODE_PATH`—path to the Xcode install to be used for macOS builds

 These are set in '~/actions-runner/.env'.
 For example,